medialab/sandcrawler/quick_start.md

 Prototyping scrapers server-side can be tiresome at times.

-Fortunately, **sandcrawler** has been designed to be the [artoo.js](https://medialab.github.io/artoo/)' big brother.
+Fortunately, **sandcrawler** has been designed to be [artoo.js](https://medialab.github.io/artoo/)' big brother.
 The latter makes client-side scraping more comfortable and enables you to prototype, in your browser, scrapers you will run using **sandcrawler** later.

 Indeed, any **sandcrawler** scraper function can use **artoo.js** and **jQuery** seamlessly so you can use your scripts both in the browser and in the server.